1. Max out your retirement contributions

 4. Plan ahead for education expenses

-With a state-based 529 plan, each parent and grandparent can give up to $15,000 per year, tax free, to help fund a child’s college or some K-12 expenses.
+With a state-based 529 college savings plan, anyone can give up to $15,000 per year, tax free, to help fund a child’s college or some K-12 expenses.
 (If you’re lucky enough to have had a windfall this year, you can snag up to five years of gift-tax exclusions and set aside up to $75,000 in a 529 plan in a single year.)
-The investments in 529s grow tax deferred, and withdrawals are federal tax free when used toward qualified education costs.
+Investments in 529s grow tax deferred, and withdrawals are federal tax-free when used toward qualified education costs.
+These can include textbooks, tuition and fees, some room and board, and student loans (up to a lifetime maximum of $10,000).
 What’s more, many states offer residents tax breaks on 529 contributions or withdrawals too.

 With private college costs averaging more than $60,000 per year and rising, it’s never too soon to start saving.